scgolang/sc/translate-synthdefs.md

 ### Ugen Inputs

 Every ugen that has inputs (which is most ugens) will accept either constants or other ugens as input.
-For instance, SinOsc has a `Freq` input which controls the frequency of the sine wave it generates.
+For instance, SinOsc has a `freq` input which controls the frequency of the sine wave it generates.
 You could pass `440` to generate a constant-frequency sine wave, or you could pass another SinOsc ugen to oscillate the frequency of the first.

 This ability to pass in different kinds of values as inputs to ugens means that ugen inputs must be [polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).